msamsami/clonellm/README.md

 ]
 ```

-Step 2.
+**Step 2**.
 Initialize an embedding model using CloneLLM's `LiteLLMEmbeddings` or any other Langchain's embeddings.
 Then, initialize a clone with your documents, embedding model, and your referred LLM.
 ```python
 from clonellm import CloneLLM, LiteLLMEmbeddings